InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Introduction

-So far, urban heat fluxes have essentially been studied at the city scale; and thus, little is known at the neighborhood scale.
-Among the few studies conducted at the neighborhood scale, \cite{richters2009analysis} and Morrison et al. \cite{morrison2020atmospheric, morrison2021urban} assessed the longwave radiation emitted by several urban facets from an observatory.
-An observatory was also used by \cite{sham2012verification} to estimate the sensible heat transferred by buildings in Hong Kong (China) to the outdoor air.
-By sensible heat, it is here referred to as the total heat transferred by convection and radiation over a period.
-In other studies, like \cite{hoyano1999analysis}, the sensible heat corresponds to the heat which is exclusively transferred by convection at a specific time, that is, the convective or sensible heat flux.
-Instead of the sensible heat flux, \cite{dobler2021urban} tried to detect the anthropogenic heat emitted by a heating, ventilation, and air-conditioning (HVAC) systems at the neighborhood scale.
-While these studies provide some clues on contributors to UHIs at the neighborhood scale, they have not considered elements that might act as mitigators like vegetation.
-In addition, they have not made any observation on the heat emitted by traffic using thermal images.
+So far, a few studies have used this modern technology to analyze contributors and mitigators of UHIs at the neighborhood scale.
+For example, \cite{richters2009analysis} and Morrison et al. \cite{morrison2020atmospheric, morrison2021urban} assessed the longwave radiation emitted by several urban facets. \cite{sham2012verification} estimated the sensible heat transferred by building fa\c{c}ades to the outdoor air.
+By sensible heat, it is here referred to the total heat transferred by convection and radiation over a period.
+In other studies, like \cite{hoyano1999analysis}, only considered the heat transferred by convection.
+Instead of the heat transferred by convection and/or radiation from building fa\c{c}ades, \cite{dobler2021urban} tried to detect sources of anthropogenic heat where HVAC systems are installed at the rooftop of buildings.

-This study aims to fill this gap by showing that thermal images, together with weather data collected by an AWSN, can help in analyzing the heat emitted by contributors and mitigators to UHIs at the neighborhood scale.
-This research objective was achieved by: 1) Defining a method to calculate heat fluxes from building fa\c{c}ades, vegetation, and traffic using thermal images and weather data, 2) Recording thermal images of several buildings and green areas from a rooftop observatory, and 3) Collecting weather data at different positions from an AWSN.
-From the results of this study, the scientific community would have a better understanding of the reasons why some elements in an urban area considerably contribute to UHIs, while others can mitigate it.
-The results would also help urban planners determine how more sustainable and comfortable cities can be developed in the future.